gerhynes/play-notes/README.md

 The `routes` file defines the routes.
 This file is compiled, which means that route errors are shown directly in the browser during development.

+#### Dependency Injection

-Play's default routes generator creates a Router class that accexpts controller instances in an `@Inject`-annotated constructor.
+Play's default routes generator creates a Router class that accepts controller instances in an `@Inject`-annotated constructor.
 This means the class can be used with dependency injection and can also be manually instantiated using the constructor.

+#### The `routes` file

 The `conf/routes` file lists all routes used by the application.
 Each route consists of a HTTP method, a URL pattern and a call to an `Action` generator.